cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-event-app/collect-an-event.md

 `;
 ```

-## Collect a Post
+## Collect an Event

 Now that you set up the APIs required, you can implement the Collect functionality.
-The approach is almost exactly the same as it was for [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile):
+The approach is similar to the approach from [Create an Event](/how-to/build-event-app/create-an-event):

 1. Get data in a readable format and the `typedDataID` for it;
 2. Get the user to sign the message data and get its `signature`;